 Traditional interior design – The grandeur of 18th and 19th century, where interiors is unmatchable.
-Time where symmetrical detailing and aesthetic sense of art is of utmost importance.
+This is time, where symmetrical detailing and aesthetic sense of art is of utmost importance.

-The contemporary world has moved towards minimalism and space-saving furniture options to ward off the clutter.
+The world has moved towards contemporary interior design and minimalistic and space-saving furniture options to ward off the clutter.
 The interiors are more subtle, sober, and plain to have a mind-calming effect.
 Home space is kept more airy and clean.

 However, the intricacy and beauty of traditional interiors is undeniably exquisite.
 The appeal of traditional interior designs of 18th and 19th century revolves around rich, grand, and handsome designs.